lysenkolipa/calcLiba/README.md

 > composer i

 ## Launching the project
-* Run the project through the command in the terminal:
+* Quick Run the project through the command in the terminal:
 > php -S localhost:8000